tloredo/sdss_legacy/README.md

 dustmaps.planck.fetch()
 ```
 These require ~1.7 GB of space.
 The Planck map may take a while to download;
-the connection ran at 0.3 to 1 MB/s during development.˜
+the connection ran at 0.3 to 1 MB/s during development.

 ### Object catalog data storage and configuration file